 To protect children from abuse and neglect associated with the substance use of a parent or caregiver by addressing the comprehensive needs of children, parents, and family members through an integrated, court-based collaboration of court, child welfare, treatment and social service providers who work as a team to achieve timely decisions, coordinated treatment and ancillary services, judicial oversight, and safe and permanent placements.

 What is Family Treatment Court?:

-About Our Drug Court Program:
+About Our Family Treatment Court Program: